Adam Scales Assistant Director of Academic Success

 Biography

-Dr. Adam Scales is the Assistant Director of Academic Resources in the Harte Center for Teaching and Learning.
-In this role, he oversees programs and initiatives that foster student learning and success, including academic coaching, peer tutoring, academic support programming, and learning resource projects.
+Dr. Adam Scales is the Assistant Director of Academic Success in the Harte Center for Teaching and Learning.
+In this role, he oversees programs and initiatives that foster student learning and success, including academic coaching, peer tutoring, academic support programs, and learning resource projects.

-A key interest in Adam’s career is supporting diverse groups of students with their transition to, and success within, postsecondary education.
-He actively promotes the transformative potential of higher education and empowers students to thrive as learners and global citizens.
+A key interest in Adam’s career is supporting students' transition to and success within postsecondary education.
 Adam is a Fellow of the United Kingdom’s Higher Education Academy in Learning and Teaching (FHEA) and an Associate Certified Coach (ACC) with the International Coaching Federation.

 Education